Who are Bionic’s business energy suppliers?

 Should you switch to a smaller business energy supplier?

-When you switch business energy suppliers, you’ll need to decide whether you want to go with one of the long-established big six suppliers or opt for a challenger brand that might be relatively new to the industry.
+When you switch business energy suppliers, you need to decide whether you want to go with one of the long-established suppliers or opt for a challenger brand that might be relatively new to the industry.

 But don’t let the supplier name put you off as the key to choosing which supplier to go with is whether or not the deal on offer meets your needs and expectations.
-And don’t assume a larger supplier will offer better levels of customer service, as some of the less well-known providers have better customer satisfaction scores than the big six.
+And don’t assume a larger supplier will offer better levels of customer service, as some of the less well-known providers have better customer satisfaction scores than the bigger brands.

 Remember, although the cost is important, you also need to consider the suitability of the supplier when you switch business gas suppliers or compare business electricity suppliers in the UK - suppliers provide bespoke deals depending upon the size and needs of your business, with different contract terms and levels of service.
 This means that while one supplier might be ideal for a small cafe, it might not be equipped to meet the needs of an industrial manufacturing unit.